ruma/js_int/README.md

 without the `std` feature.

-Deserialization can be routed through `f64` instead of `u64` with the `lax_deserialize` feature.
-If a deserialized number is fractional, the fractional part is discarded.
+Deserialization can be routed through `f64` instead of `u64` with the `float_deserialize` feature.
+This will still not deserialize numbers with a fractional component.
+Enabling the `lax_deserialize` feature will discard the fractional part instead of declining to deserialize.
 Please be aware that `serde_json` doesn't losslessly parse large floats with a fractional part by default (even if the fractional part is `.0`).
 To fix that, enable its `float_roundtrip` feature.

 [travis]: https://travis-ci.org/jplatte/js_int
 [crates-io]: https://crates.io/crates/js_int